Welcome to the New Year™ everyone!

 I’m a huge planner.
 Love it.
 Probably a little bit too much actually as it can sometimes end up getting in the way of me actually doing the plan.
 That being said though planning is critical to improving your life both now and in the long term.

 It sounds obvious and well… it is… but if you haven’t been doing this for as much as possible throughout your life here’s a quick tip: pretty much every plan has already been planned.

 Planning can be done individually, together and over days, weeks or months but it doesn’t have to be that difficult or time consuming.
-Most plans to solve your problems are already out there, mostly for free like The Official Mutilate The Mortgage Strategy.
+Most plans to solve your problems are already out there, mostly for free like How To Pay Off Your Mortgage Faster.